Top 10 Restaurants for Free Dining at Disney World

 Planning other aspects of a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 Do you agree with our list of the top ADRs for Free Dining at Walt Disney World?
 Do you have any favorites that didn’t make our list?
 Any other spots you’re considering?
-Share your thoughts or questions in the comments!
+Do you agree or disagree with our selections?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!

 We have different tastes!
 While I like Whispering Canyon Cafe, that’s the only 1 I can agree with so far.
 O’Hana was not something I would want to repeat, perhaps my expectations were too high as everyone else seemed to elevate it to rock star status for taste and show.
 Not sure many places could live up to that kind of build up from others!
 Personally, we could eat at Narcoossee’s every night, and 1900 Park Fare every morning for character dining breakfasts.
 No need for sit down lunch, just a dole whip please!
 Breakfast 10:30-11am ish, dinner around 5.
 The only other restaurant I would like to try is Victoria and Alberts, but not sure if they accept the dining plan.
 I could just stay at the GF, go to MK and back to the GF.
 If I never made it to any other park or resort, I would still be happy.
 Both are my favorites because the atmosphere is just perfect for me. *sigh* *takes a mental vacation to the GF and MK as it is much cheaper and faster to do so* *also zero crowds* Thanks for your articles as they are the most fun emails I get!